Gaara95/website/led_cube/led_cube.md

   it looks like <a href="https://duckduckgo.com/?q=pliers+with+a+rubber+band&t=ffab&atb=v100-7&iax=images&ia=images&iai=http%3A%2F%2Fblog.espares.co.uk%2Fwp-content%2Fuploads%2Fsites%2F28%2F2017%2F01%2FPliers-With-A-Rubber-Band-Holding-Screws.jpg">this</a>
 * Tweezers.

 ### Building the cube
 To make the cube I made a bunch of bends and soldered the LEDs to each other, like so:

 **Bend 1**

-Bend both of the pins on each LED away from each other til they are horizontal, like this:
+Bend both of the pins on each LED away from each other till they are horizontal, like this:

 <img class="aligncenter wp-image-147 size-full" src="https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/05/bend1.jpg" alt="bend 1" width="815" height="600" />